-For more than fifty years, I have tried to help people with innumerable different problems in their lives.
-Eventually, I have come to a surprising conclusion: our basic problem as human beings is that we do not realize how valuable we are.
+Throughout the years of my ministry, I have tried to help many people with various problems in their lives.
+Eventually, I came to a surprising conclusion: our basic problem as human beings is that we do not realize how valuable we are.

 Consequently, we make the most tragic mistakes.
-We are like a person who is legally heir to a vast fortune, but we sell off our entire inheritance for something incomparably less valuable: a night of sex, a joint of marijuana, a drunken party, a crooked financial scheme.
+We are like a person who is legally heir to a vast fortune, but we sell off our entire inheritance for something incomparably less valuable: pornography, getting high on drugs, excessive drinking, materialism, financial misdealings.

-Or we may value ourselves a little higher, perhaps seeking some prestigious position in politics or the entertainment world, or even some high ecclesiastical office.
-Yet for all its prestige, it does not compare with the value of our inheritance—which we give in exchange for it.
+Others may value themselves higher, seeking prestigious positions in politics, the entertainment world, or even in the ecclesiastical realm.
+Yet for all the prestige this world has to offer, it does not compare with the value of our inheritance—which some people will give up in exchange for that prestige.

 If we are to appreciate our real value as human beings, we must consider the unique and wonderful way in which Adam—the ancestor of our race—was created.

-“All things were made through Him [the Word], and without Him nothing was made that was made.”
+“All things were made through Him [the Word], and without Him nothing was made that was made” (John 1:3)

-Creation, as a whole, was brought about by the spoken word of God: “By faith we understand that the worlds were framed by the word of God.”¹ “For He spoke and it was done; He commanded, and it stood fast.”² But the creation of Adam, as described in Genesis 2:7, was uniquely different:
+Creation, as a whole, was brought about by the spoken word of God: “By faith we understand that the worlds were framed by the word of God” (Hebrews 11:3).
+“For He spoke and it was done; He commanded, and it stood fast” (Psalm 33:9).
+But as described in Genesis 2:7, the creation of Adam was uniquely different:

 Picture the scene!
-The Lord kneeled down, took dust in His hands, mixed it with water and molded it into the body of a man.
+The Lord knelt down, took dust in His hands, mixed it with water, and molded it into the body of a man.
 So there it was—the most perfect piece of sculpture ever fashioned—more perfect than any masterpiece of Michelangelo.
 But it was lifeless!
+Then something Michelangelo.
+But it was lifeless!
 Then something marvelous happened.
-The Creator leaned forward, put His divine lips against the lips of clay, His divine nostrils against the nostrils of clay and breathed into them.
-His breath penetrated the form of clay, and transformed it into a living human being with every organ of its body functioning perfectly, and with all the marvelous spiritual, intellectual and emotional responses of which a human being is capable.
+The Creator leaned forward, marvelous happened.
+The Creator leaned forward, putting His divine lips against the lips of clay and putting His divine lips against the lips of clay and His divine nostrils against the nostrils of clay.
+Then He breathed into those lips and nostrils.
+His breath penetrated the form of clay and transformed it into a living human being, with every organ of its body functioning perfectly, and with all the marvelous spiritual, intellectual, and emotional responses of which a human being is capable.
 No other being has ever been created in such a way.

-Immediately, man became a triune being, composed of spirit, soul and body.
-The spirit came from the inbreathed breath of God; his body was clay, transformed in to living, pulsating flesh; his soul, produced by the uniting of spirit and body, became a unique, individual personality, capable of making decisions—I will or I will not.
+Immediately, man became a triune being, composed of spirit, soul, and body.
+The spirit came from the inbreathed breath of God transforming man’s body of clay into living, pulsating flesh.
+His soul, produced by the uniting of spirit and body, became a unique, individual personality, capable of making its own decisions—I will or I will not.

 Together with his God-given mate, Adam was appointed to rule the earth as God’s representative.
 The triunity of his inner nature represented the likeness of the triune God.
-His outward form mirrored the image of the Lord who created him.³ Both in his inward nature and his outward form, he uniquely represented God to the rest of earth’s creatures.
+His outward form mirrored the image of the Lord who created him (Genesis 1:26-27).
+Both in his inward nature and his outward form, he uniquely represented God to the rest of earth’s creatures.

 Furthermore, Adam and Eve enjoyed regular personal fellowship with the Lord.
-At the close of each day He came to spend time with them.⁴ Who knows what revelations of Himself He shared with them?
-We do know, however, that God granted Adam the privilege of choosing names for all the other living creatures.⁵
+At the close of each day He came to spend time with them (Genesis 3:8).
+Who knows what revelations of Himself God shared with them?
+We do know, however, that God granted Adam the privilege of choosing names for all the other living creatures (Genesis 2:19).

-The greatest tragedy of human history followed.
+In spite of this privileged relationship, the greatest tragedy of human history followed.
 Tricked by Satan, Adam and Eve traded their God-given inheritance for a piece of fruit!
 This disobedience affected every part of Adam’s triune nature.
 His spirit—cut off from God—died.
-In his soul he became a rebel henceforth at war with his Creator.
-His body became subject to sickness, aging and, ultimately, death.
+In his soul he became a rebel, at war with his Creator from that time onward.
+His body became subject to sickness, aging, and ultimately death.

-God had warned Adam concerning the tree of knowledge, “In the day that you eat of it you shall surely die.”⁶ It was Adam’s spirit that died instantly; his body did not die for more than 900 years.
+God had warned Adam concerning the tree of knowledge, “In the day that you eat of it you shall surely die” (Genesis 2:17).
+It was Adam’s spirit that died instantly; yet his body did not die for more than 900 years.

-This is beautifully expressed in James 4:5 (NAS): “He jealously desires the Spirit which He has made to dwell in us”—the spirit that was breathed into Adam at his creation.
-Incredible though it may seem, God continues to long for the personal fellowship which He once enjoyed with Adam, but which was broken by Adam’s rebellion—a rebellion that has been perpetuated in every one of Adam’s descendants.
+This is beautifully expressed in James 4:5 (NAS): “He jealously desires the Spirit which He has made to dwell in us”—the Spirit that was breathed into Adam at his creation.
+Incredible though it may seem, God continues to long for the personal fellowship which He once enjoyed with Adam.
+This relationship was broken by Adam’s rebellion, a rebellion that has been perpetuated in every one of Adam’s descendants.

 Furthermore, at infinite cost, God has made a way for us to be restored to Himself.
-He sent Jesus “to seek and to save that which was lost.”⁷ By His substitutionary sacrifice on the cross, Jesus has made it possible for each of us to be forgiven and cleansed from sin and to become members of God’s own family.
+He sent Jesus “to seek and to save that which was lost” (Luke 19:10).
+By His substitutionary sacrifice on the cross, Jesus has made it possible for each of us to be forgiven and cleansed from sin and to become members of God’s own family.

-In Matthew 13:45–46 Jesus told a parable which—for me, personally—most beautifully describes the wonder of our redemption:
+In Matthew 13:45–46, Jesus told a parable which beautifully describes the wonder of our redemption:

 “Again, the kingdom of heaven is like a merchant seeking beautiful pearls, who, when he had found one pearl of great price, went and sold all that he had and bought it.”

 For me this depicts the redemption of a human soul.
-Jesus is the merchant—not a tourist or a sightseer—but a man who has dealt in pearls all his life, and knows the exact value of every pearl.
+Jesus is the merchant—not a tourist or a sightseer—but a man who has dealt in pearls all his life.
+He knows the exact value of every pearl.
 The pearl that He has purchased is just one human soul—yours or mine.
-It cost Him all He had— everything He owned.
+It cost Jesus all He had— everything He owned.

-Updated to our contemporary culture, I picture to myself the scene when that merchant broke the news to his wife.
+In contemporary terms, this is how I picture the scene when that merchant broke the news to his wife.